gregschmit/rest-scaffold/README.md

 # REST-Scaffold.js

 `rest-scaffold.js` is a JavaScript library for building scaffolds (tables + actions) that represent objects which are exposed by a RESTful API.

+## How It Works

-The basic idea is that you have some API at `https://example.com/api/thing` and you provide a `div` with a configuration in the form of a JSON, like:
+The basic idea is that you have some API at `https://example.com/api/thing` and you provide a `div` with a `data-rest-scaffold` property which is a configuration in the form of a JSON, like:

 ```json
 {